Fees & Funding > Care Funding in England | Do You Have To Pay For Care?

 Do people with dementia have to pay care home fees?

-Yes, people with a form of dementia usually do have to pay some or all of their care home costs.
+Yes, people with a form of dementia usually do pay for some or all of their care home costs.
 During a care needs assessment, social services should provide your loved one with a list of suitable care homes.

 Free Care Fees & Funding Email Course